Theo-Asamp/GrazeSafe/README.md

-# GrazeSafe
+# Elanco prototype
 ### Pasture & Parasite Risk Mapping Prototype

-GrazeSafe is a client-driven, web-based proof-of-technology developed as part of the
+This web app a client-driven, web-based proof-of-technology developed as part of the
 **Professional Software Projects** module at Sheffield Hallam University.

 The project explores how simple geospatial visualisation and public environmental data